Gemma Chan: Career

-2006–2013: Early career
+Early career (2000s)

 Chan made her professional debut in Horror Channel's 2006 miniseries When Evil Calls.
 She was a competitor on the first series of the reality series Project Catwalk.
 Chan made her stage debut in the British premiere of Bertolt Brecht's last play, Turandot, at the Hampstead Theatre, London, in 2008.
 Chan appeared in the autumn 2009 special of the BBC's Doctor Who, titled "The Waters of Mars", playing geologist Mia Bennett.
 The episode later won a Hugo Award.
 In the same year, Chan starred in Exam (2009) which premiered at the Edinburgh International Film Festival to mixed reviews.

-The following year, Chan appeared in two episodes in Channel 4's The IT Crowd.
-In Season 4, Episode 2 "The Final Countdown", she portrays "Ivana", a sexy girl in a club with whom Moss had slept with previously.
-The episode also stars fellow Marvel actor Benedict Wong as "Prime".
-She appears again in Season 4, Episode 6 "Reynholm vs Reynholm", a Star Trek parody as "female Sulu".
+Rise to prominence (2010s)

+Chan began the 2010s with appearances in two episodes in Channel 4's The IT Crowd.

-Also in 2010, she got one of her first breakout roles, as a heavily accented Chinese immigrant appearing in The Blind Banker, a first series episode of BBC's Sherlock.
+Chan's first major role came in 2010, as a heavily accented Chinese immigrant appearing in The Blind Banker, a first series episode of BBC's Sherlock.
 The episode was criticized partly because of its orientalist clichés.
 Chan's next releases, Pimp, (2010) and Shanghai (2010), were panned by critics, while Submarine premiered at the 35th Toronto International Film Festival to positive reviews.
 Chan was cast as a series regular in the final series of Secret Diary of a Call Girl, as the rival of Billie Piper's character.
 The series aired on ITV2 in 2011.